Pattern Diagnostics

 A phone camera can make black-screen issues look much harsher than they feel in normal use.

-Wallpaper or app background confusion
+Wallpaper or app confusion

 Which pattern shows the issue most clearly?